 Shareholders who wish to suggest individuals for possible future consideration for board positions, or to otherwise communicate with the Board of Directors, should direct written correspondence to the corporate secretary at the Company's principal executive offices, indicating whether the shareholder wishes to communicate with the nominating committee or with the Board of Directors as a whole.
 The present policy of the Company is to forward all such correspondence to the designated members of the Board of Directors.
-There have been two changes in the procedures regarding shareholder recommendations in the past year: first, the Board of Directors established a nominating committee for the first time in October 2006 and, second, shareholders are now requested to address their communications to "corporate secretary" rather than to "the Board of Directors," in order to ensure appropriate handling of any such communications.
+There have been no changes in the procedures regarding shareholder recommendations in the past year.